Guillotine Regularization: Why removing layers is needed to improve generalization in Self-Supervised Learning: Guillotine Regularization: A regularization scheme to improve generalization of deep networks

 {\ensuremath{f_\theta^{1:t}}} {\ensuremath{f_{\hat{\theta}}^{1:t}}} {\ensuremath{f_\phi^{t+1:L}}} {\ensuremath{s_{w}}} {\ensuremath{s_{\hat{w}}}} {f_{\theta,\phi}}

-Informally, \name consists in the following: for the \emph{downstream task}, rather than using the last layer (layer $L$) representation from the network trained on the \emph{training task}, instead use the representation from a few layers above (layer $t$, with $t<L$).
+Informally, \gr consists in the following: for the \emph{downstream task}, rather than using the last layer (layer $L$) representation from the network trained on the \emph{training task}, instead use the representation from a few layers above (layer $t$, with $t<L$).
 We thus \emph{remove} a small multilayer "head" (layers $t+1$ to $L$) of the initially trained network, hence the name of the technique.
 We call the remaining part (layers 1 to $t$) the \emph{trunk}\footnote{head / trunk are also known as projection head / backbone in the SSL literature}.
-The method is illustrated in Figure \ref{fig:cartoon}.

 Formally, we consider a deep network that takes an input $X$ and computes a sequence of intermediate representations $H_1, \ldots, H_L$ through layer functions $f^{(1)}, \ldots f^{(L)}$ such that $H_\ell = f^{(\ell)}(H_{\ell - 1})$, starting from $H_0=X$.
 The entire computation from input $X$ to last layer representation $H_L$ is thus a composition of layer functions\footnote{Precisely, a "layer function" $f^{(\ell)}$ can correspond to a standard neural network layer (fully-connected, convolutional) with no residual or shortcut connections between them, or to entire blocks (as in densenet, or transformers) which may have internal shortcut connections, but none between them.}: